Christian Ontology: Executive Summary

 Victory Is Assured

-Heaven on earth is inside all of us, unlocked through heart transformation—a shift from self-centered to God-centered worldview.
-Christ will return on judgment day, this temporary realm will be replaced by God's dwelling place (Heaven), and those who accepted Christ unite with God while those who rejected Him face eternal separation—though I wrestle with whether this separation is truly eternal.
+Heaven on earth is inside all of us, unlocked through heart transformation: a shift from self-centered to God-centered worldview.
+I strongly suspect the rapture is coming: believers caught up to meet Christ before or during the tribulation (1 Thessalonians 4:16-17).
+Christ will return on judgment day, this temporary realm will be replaced by God's dwelling place (Heaven), and those who accepted Christ unite with God while those who rejected Him face eternal separation (though I wrestle with whether this separation is truly eternal).
 My heart struggles with the justice of eternal damnation for those who may have been predestined to play darker roles in God's cosmic narrative.
 See: Divine Sovereignty and Human Free Will for my exploration of how God might orchestrate prophecy through genuine freedom, and why I'm drawn to thinkers like Gregory of Nyssa who hint at ultimate restoration for all souls.

 Reality operates on spiritual laws.
 Learn them.
 Follow them.
 Build with them.
 Everything else is fumbling in the dark.